Palai Central Bank: Banking crisis

-About 30 years later, in the early 1990s when banks in India faced a crisis of mounting losses and high levels of non-performing assets, an interviewer asked a now-retired Justice P T Raman Nair about his thoughts on the winding-up order of Palai Central Bank three decades ago.
-He then remarked that today's banks were in much worse condition and that if the current yard stick were applied Palai Central Bank would not have been ordered to be closed.
+About 30 years later, in the early 1990s, when banks in India faced a crisis of mounting losses and high levels of non-performing assets, an interviewer asked a now-retired Justice P T Raman Nair about his thoughts on the winding-up order of Palai Central Bank three decades ago.
+He then remarked that today's banks were in much worse condition and that if the current yardstick were applied Palai Central Bank would not have been ordered to be closed.

 In Volume II of the History of RBI covering the years 1951–1967, a 27-page appendix viz.
 "Appendix C: The Palai Central Bank" extensively covers the history of the bank.
 The following is an extract:

-"While defending the Reserve Bank as 'one of the best central banks in the world' maintaining a 'high level of efficiency', the Prime Minister, Jawaharlal Nehru, was reported to have acknowledged that it may have made a 'mistake' in closing down the Palai Central Bank.
+"While defending the Reserve Bank as 'one of the best central banks in the world' maintaining a 'high level of efficiency,' the Prime Minister, Jawaharlal Nehru, was reported to have acknowledged that it may have made a 'mistake' in closing down the Palai Central Bank.

 "Defending the (Reserve) Bank's action, the (RBI) Governor recalled the representations received from the Kerala Bankers' Association and the Travancore-Cochin Banking Inquiry Commission to 'go slow' on refusing licences to banks in Kerala and pointed out that if the (Reserve) Bank had taken the action it had now taken in any of the previous three years, it would have been subject to even greater criticism.
 'This has been the considered judgement of my colleagues and myself in the Bank.'
-However, (Governor) Iengar conceded, 'someone else could have exercised his judgement differently'."
+However, (Governor) Iengar conceded, 'someone else could have exercised his judgement differently.'"

-The crisis that shook the banking sector of the country led to some changes in that sector.
+The crisis that shook the country's banking sector led to some changes in that sector.
 The demand for protecting the interests of depositors in the event of similar crises led to the passing of the Deposit Insurance Act by Parliament in 1961 and the eventual formation of the Deposit Insurance & Credit Guarantee Corporation (DICGC).
 Another demand arose from the allegation that RBI is a bureaucratic institution insensitive to the needs of the banking sector.
 Its advocates called for the formation of a Superintendent of Banking like that in the US to carry out the function of supervision of banking in the country.
-This demand was partially met years later when Government introduced a policy to appoint a career banker as one of the Deputy Governors of RBI.
+This demand was partially met years later when the Government introduced a policy to appoint a career banker as one of the Deputy Governors of RBI.